Level/level-js/README.md

 Here are the goals of `level-js`:

 -   Store large amounts of data in modern browsers
--   Pass the full `abstract-leveldown` test suite
+-   Pass the full [`abstract-leveldown`][abstract-leveldown] test suite
--   Support [Buffer](https://nodejs.org/api/buffer.html) values (in all target environments)
+-   Support [`Buffer`][buffer] keys and values
--   Support all key types of IndexedDB Second Edition, including binary keys (depends on environment)
+-   Support all key types of IndexedDB Second Edition
--   Support all value types of the structured clone algorithm (depends on environment) except for `null` and `undefined`
+-   Support all value types of the [structured clone algorithm][structured-clone-algorithm] except for `null` and `undefined`
 -   Be as fast as possible
--   Sync with [multilevel](https://github.com/juliangruber/multilevel) over either ASCII or binary transports.
+-   Sync with [multilevel](https://github.com/juliangruber/multilevel) over ASCII or binary transports.

-Being `abstract-leveldown` compliant means you can use many of the [Level modules](https://github.com/Level/awesome/) on top of this library.
+Being `abstract-leveldown` compliant means you can use many of the [Level modules][awesome] on top of this library.
 For some demos of it working, see @brycebaril's presentation [Path of the NodeBases Jedi](http://brycebaril.github.io/nodebase_jedi/#/vanilla).

 ## Example